gchq/stroom-docs/content/en/docs/install-guide/setup/mysql-server-setup.md

 A single MySQL database is required for each Stroom instance.
 You do not need to setup a MySQL instance per node in your cluster.

-## Check Database installed and running
+## Check Database Installed and Running

 {{< command-line "root" "stroomdb" >}}
 /sbin/chkconfig --list mysqld